yuvalmGS/gigaspaces-wiki-jekyll/xap97/security-authorities.markdown

 layout: post
 title:  Authorities
 categories: XAP97
-parent: security-basics.html
+parent: security-overview.html
-weight: 200
+weight: 120
 ---

-{% summary %}System, Grid, Space and Monitor authorities{% endsummary %}
+{% summary %}{% endsummary %}

-# Overview

 There are four categories of user authorities.
 These categories allow the flexibility of securing the different components of GigaSpaces.
 "**Authority**" refers to an abstraction given to a set of privileges of the same category.
 A "**Privilege**" (permission) is a granted right to perform an operation/action on a resource.
 For example, a user may have a `Grid Authority` of type `Provision PU`, which allows it to deploy and un-deploy in the Grid.